$178.00 - $4,651.50

 PubMed

-The accepted paradigm for both cellular and antitumor immunity relies upon tumor cell kill by CD8 + T cells recognizing cognate antigens presented in the context of target cell major histocompatibility complex class I (MHC I) molecules.
+The accepted paradigm for both cellular and anti-tumor immunity relies upon tumor cell killing by CD8+ T cells recognizing cognate antigens presented in the context of target cell major histocompatibility complex (MHC) class I (MHC-I) molecules.
 Likewise, a classically described mechanism of tumor immune escape is tumor MHC-I downregulation.
-Here, we report that CD8 + T cells maintain the capacity to kill tumor cells that are entirely devoid of MHC-I expression.
-This capacity proves to be dependent on interactions between T cell NKG2D and tumor NKG2D ligands (NKG2DL).
-Necessarily, tumor cell kill in these instances is antigen-independent, although prior T cell antigen-specific activation is required and can be furnished by myeloid cells or even neighboring MHC-replete tumors cells.
-These mechanisms are active in vivo in mice, as well as in vitro in human tumor systems, and are obviated by NKG2D knockout or blockade.
-Tumor cell killing following T cell NKG2D engagement is Fas-independent and appears to involve granzyme.
-These studies potentially obviate the long-advanced notion that downregulation of MHC-I is a viable means of tumor immune escape, and instead identify the NKG2D/NKG2DL axis as a novel therapeutic target for enhancing T cell-dependent anti-tumor immunity against MHC loss variants.
+Here, we report that CD8+ T cells maintain the capacity to kill tumor cells that are entirely devoid of MHC-I expression.
+This capacity proves to be dependent instead on interactions between T cell natural killer group 2D (NKG2D) and tumor NKG2D ligands (NKG2DLs), the latter of which are highly expressed on MHC-loss variants.
+Necessarily, tumor cell killing in these instances is antigen independent, although prior T cell antigen-specific activation is required and can be furnished by myeloid cells or even neighboring MHC-replete tumor cells.
+In this manner, adaptive priming can beget innate killing.
+These mechanisms are active in vivo in mice as well as in vitro in human tumor systems and are obviated by NKG2D knockout or blockade.
+These studies challenge the long-advanced notion that downregulation of MHC-I is a viable means of tumor immune escape and instead identify the NKG2D-NKG2DL axis as a therapeutic target for enhancing T cell-dependent anti-tumor immunity against MHC-loss variants.

 In JCI Insight on 22 December 2022 by Calabrese, D. R., Tsao, T., et al.